top of page

 Challenge Eleven: Other income sources are not taken into account

 One of the assumptions we made for David and Samantha was that they had no other sources of income.
-The reality is that most people in the UK will receive some form of state pension, with 2023 research suggesting that around half of state pension recipients receive the full amount.
-With the full state pension now almost £12,000, a couple with full state pensions could see their gross income increase by nearly £24,000 per year when they reach their late 60s.
-If we add full state pensions for David and Samantha, the SWR has increased by over 1% from 3.35% to 4.51%!
+The reality is that most people in the UK will receive some form of state pension, with research suggesting that around half of state pension recipients receive the full amount.
+With the full state pension now around £12,500, a couple with full state pensions could see their gross income increase by over £25,000 per year when they reach their late 60s.
+If we add full state pensions for David and Samantha, the SWR has increased by over one percentage point, from 3.32% to 4.61%!
+The challenge is in incorporating these other income streams into a rigid framework as defined by Bengen.

 Challenge Twelve: Dying with too much money

 So far, we have only examined worst-case outcomes, which determine the historical SWR.
 The reality is that historically, there has been a big range of retirement outcomes.
-Let's revisit Challenge One in the previous article, with an SWR of 3.35%.
-We can see that if David and Samantha start with a 4% withdrawal (£40,000) and increase withdrawals in line with inflation each year, the average scenario (blue line) has the investment pot being larger in inflation-adjusted terms (around £1.2 million) at the end of the 30 years than when they first retired.
+Let's revisit our global 50/50 portfolio with an SWR of 3.32%.
+We can see that if David and Samantha start with a 4% withdrawal (£40,000) and increase withdrawals in line with inflation each year, the average scenario (blue line) has the investment pot being larger in inflation-adjusted terms (around £1.3 million) at the end of the 30 years than when they first retired.

-Indeed, in the best-case scenario, the investment pot is over five times larger in real terms after thirty years than it was at the outset.
+Indeed, in the best-case scenario, the investment pot after 30 years is almost six times the starting amount.

-Put another way, if David and Samantha had retired in 1981, they would have been able to have a starting withdrawal of 11.1% (£111,200), which is over three times (3.35%) higher than if they had retired in 1915.
+Put another way, if David and Samantha had retired in 1981, they would have been able to have a starting withdrawal of over 12% (£120,000), which is over three times (3.35%) higher than if they had retired in 1915.
 Of course, they were only able to determine this in hindsight!

 Challenge Thirteen: Not adjusting spending depending on how "lucky" your retirement outcome is